daomtthuan/udacity-react-project-2/README.md

 - I have separated the code and components into small modules for easy maintenance.
 - Beside that, I also use additional libraries to make the project better (you can see it in package.json file)
 - Specially, about the Mock server, **the application only works with client side with mock server api base file `_DATA.js` consisted by "starter code".**.
 When refreshing browser. the last data will be lost.
-  So, I decided to separate and refactor this code for using LocalStorage of browser for storing data of Mock server in `~/src/services/api`.
+  So, I decided to separate and refactor this code for using `LocalStorage` of browser for storing data of Mock server in `~/src/services/api`.
+- Beside that, I wrote more code for logic API to support this project work well.
+Such as: using `SessionStorage` to cache signed-in session of current user,...
+- I used `React Hook Form` library for working form.
+React Hook Form reduces unnecessary re-renders when working with form.
+- I use `ReduxJS` (with `ReduxJS toolkit`) to store global state.
+Specifically here is storing authenticated users.
+- Beside that, I wrote basic Authenticate flow logic and put in `~/src/plugins/auth` to manage authentication of this application.
+- I improved and do more small features in this project.
+Because, I think it will be nice to have.

 ## Setup and Start